Legal aspects of gender reassignment in the Czech Republic

 What is the Czech legal order based on?

 Gender plays a key role in relation to civil rights, marriage, registered partnerships and parenthood.
-Until recently, the process of gender reassignment was linked to undergoing a surgical procedure involving castration and surgical transformation of the genitals.
-However, this requirement was ruled unconstitutional by a Constitutional Court ruling in 2024 and is due to cease at the beginning of July 2025.
-The Court stressed that requiring such intervention violates the right to protection of bodily integrity and human dignity.
-It is now expected that lawmakers will create a new framework that respects the rights of transgender people without the need for surgical interventions.
+Until 30 June 2025, the process of official gender reassignment was linked to a surgical procedure involving castration and surgical transformation of the genitals.
+However, this requirement was struck down by the Constitutional Court in a ruling in 2024, effective 1 July 2025, as it was deemed an unconstitutional interference with bodily integrity and human dignity.
+At present, therefore, surgery is not necessary for official sex change, but there is no new legislation yet that clearly sets out alternative conditions.
+It is therefore expected that legislators will adopt a new legal framework that takes into account the dignity and rights of transgender persons and defines the procedure on the basis of self-identification.

 Are you solving a similar problem?